ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/overlays/index.md

 - **Loading**: Gets displayed when the grid is loading data.
 - **No Rows**: Gets displayed when loading has complete but no rows to show.

-The grid manages showing and hiding of the overlays for you, so you may not ever need to call the above API methods.
+The grid manages showing and hiding of the overlays for you.
 When the table is first initialised, the loading panel is displayed if `rowData` is set to `null` or `undefined`.
 When the API function `setRowData` is called, the loading panel is hidden.

 [[note]]
 | Overlays are not used when using [Server-side Data Row Models](/row-models/).
 This is because data is